kaivanwong/kaivanwong/README.md

 ### Hi there 👋

 <p>
 My name is Kaivan Wong.
-A front-end engineer with perfectionism (it's not always good :p).
+I'm a front-end engineer with perfectionism (it's not always good :p).
 </p>

 <p>
 Using Vue.js, React.js, TypeScript for web application development.
-At the same time, I am working on an open source project called  <a href="https://github.com/stacknax">Stack Nax</a>.
+At the same time, I am working on an open source project called  <a href="https://github.com/stacknax">Stack Nax 💚</a>.
 </p>

 <p>